Coral Gables Villages: Attempted revival

 Sanchez and the architecture team went to signifiancant lengths to ensure the project upheld Coral Gables' historic heritage, especially with respect to the original Village Project.
 They centrally incorporated and renovated a 1926 Merrick-era three-story art center building located at 2901 Ponce de Leon Boulevard.
 The renovation, costing over $1.5 million, was intended to serve as a visible and cohesive bridge between the historic elements and the new.
 Additionally, leading historian and author Arva Moore Parks was hired to join the Old Spanish Village team.
 In the lead-up to the initial drafting of plans for Old Spanish Village in 2005, they would search extensively through newspaper archives, public documents, and photos relating to the city and the site's history as well as Merrick's plans and achievements.
 Describing how George Merrick inspired the project, Sanchez said: "He was an incredible visionary and did things that had never been done before," and "He is a hero in this town and this project continues his vision."

 The project broke ground in November 2007 and Sanchez invested $128 million into the first phase of Old Spanish Village.
 This included three-story villas with rooftop terraces, private elevator access, two-car garages, and the Las Porres complex with 50 luxury units in two residential towers with private elevator access.
-As with the original Village Project, however, Old Spanish Village was slowed substantially by the global economy, in this case the global recession, which marred the incomplete development into the early 2010s.
+As with the original Village Project, however, Old Spanish Village was slowed substantially by the global economy, in this case the Great Recession, which marred the incomplete development into the early 2010s.
 Sanchez' death also impacted the competition as he was the main force driving the project conceptually and financially.
 The project was later renamed "Mediterranean Village" and continued to be plagued with increasing issues, until it was finally bought by the Jose Cuervo Spirits-linked Agave Holdings Development firm.
 Agave demolished the completed portions of Sanchez' Old Spanish Village and used its consolidated foundation to develop a new, substantially expanded and modern high-end commercial project called "The Plaza Coral Gables", which would grow to encompass 2.25 million square feet.